nitrogl/strathbeamer/README.md

 The following are images extracted from the compiled example you can find [**here**](https://raw.githubusercontent.com/nitrogl/strathbeamer/examples/strath-example.pdf)

+Page 1 for the presentation for the Faculty of Science
 ![Presentation Science(Page 1)](https://raw.githubusercontent.com/nitrogl/strathbeamer/master/examples/strath-example-0.jpg)

+Page 2 for the presentation for the Faculty of Science
 ![Presentation Science(Page 3)](https://raw.githubusercontent.com/nitrogl/strathbeamer/master/examples/strath-example-2.jpg)

 ## Usage